-Consent Form for TBI Waiver Services
+Consent Form for BI Waiver Services

-I choose to receive home and community-based services under the Medicaid Waiver for Adults with Traumatic Brain Injury, as an alternative to long-term care institutional services in a hospital or nursing facility.
-I understand and have considered my options, which have been explained to me.
-I further understand that in order to qualify, and continue to qualify, for the waiver program, I must meet all the eligibility criteria of the Maryland Medicaid Program and the Waiver.
+I choose to receive home and community-based services under the Medicaid Wai Traumatic Brain Injury, as an alternative to long-term care institutional services in facility.
+I understand and have considered my options, which have been explaine understand that in order to qualify, and continue to qualify, for the waiver program eligibility criteria of the Maryland Medicaid Program and the Waiver. n a hospital or nursing d to me.
+I further

-I choose to receive long-term care institutional services in a hospital or nursing facility, rather than services in the Medicaid Waiver for Adults with Traumatic Brain Injury.
-I understand and have considered my options, which have been explained to me.
-I further understand that in order to qualify, ar continue to qualify, for Medicaid coverage in the institution, I must meet all the eligibility criteria for the Maryland Medicaid Program and for the institutional services.
+I choose to receive long-term care institutional services in a hospital or nursing far services in the Medicaid Waiver for Adults with Traumatic Brain Injury.
+I under considered my options, which have been explained to me.
+I further understand the continue to qualify, for Medicaid coverage in the institution, I must meet all the e Maryland Medicaid Program and for the institutional services. stand and have at in order to qualify, and

 I choose neither of these service options.
 Explanation:

 Individual's Name:

 Individual's Signature:

 or Legally Authorized Representative:

 Date Signed:

-Appendix A-4: Community Pathways / New Directions Waiver Consent Form
+Appendix A-3: Community Pathways Waiver Consent Form